DarlingtonAlban/Darlington_Portfolio/README.md

 ### Limitations

-i had to remove the zeros on the charges column which would have affected the accuracy of my analysis and conclusion.
+i had to remove some missing values on the charges column and the weight column which would have affected the accuracy of my analysis and conclusion.